reframejs/reframe/docs/overview.template.md

 That's it: We created a web app simply by defining one React component and one page config.

-Yet, all Reframe parts can be ejected and customized.
+Yet, Reframe parts can be ejected and customized.

 **Flexible**

-Web frameworks have a bad reputation regarding flexibility:
+Web frameworks have a bad reputation regarding flexibility.
-There is a general belief that either that their is a trade off between rapidness and flexibility.
+There is a general belief that there is a trade off between rapidness and flexibility and that a web framework always comes with a lost in flexibility.
 We believe it doesn't have to be that way.

 Reframe greatly cares about flexiblity